-Study Sessions of the City Council are held on the second and fourth Tuesdays of every month at 7:30 p.m. in the Redmond City Hall Council Chambers, unless otherwise duly noticed.
+Study Sessions of the City Council are held on the second and fourth Tuesdays of every month at 7:00 p.m. in the Redmond City Hall Council Chambers, unless otherwise duly noticed.
+No study session item shall be considered after 10:30 p.m. of each meeting except by leave of a majority of the Council members present.
+Notwithstanding the foregoing, the City Council may complete deliberations on any item which was under deliberation before the body at 10:30 p.m. without the necessity of seeking leave of the majority of the Council members to continue.
 The City Council may choose to schedule an additional study session for any fifth Tuesday presenting in a month.
 The City Council shall not take a final vote on any item that comes before it at such a session.
 Participation by members of the audience at any designated workshop or study session of the Council shall be permitted only upon the concurrence of a majority of the Council members present.